graelo/website/content/tokio/tutorial/channels.md

 }
 ```

+Let's describe the mechanics.

-Both messages are sent to the single `Receiver` handle.
-It is not possible to
+Both messages are sent to the `Receiver` handle.
+Because mpsc channel can only
-clone the receiver of an `mpsc` channel.
+have a single receiver, it is not possible to clone the `Receiver` handle of an
+`mpsc` channel.

-When every `Sender` has gone out of scope or has otherwise been dropped, it is
+After all `Sender` handles have gone out of scope (or have otherwise been
-no longer possible to send more messages into the channel.
-At this point, the
+dropped), it is no longer possible to send more messages via the channel.
+At
-`recv` call on the `Receiver` will return `None`, which means that all senders
+this point, the `recv` call on the `Receiver` can only ever return `None`.
+A
+receiver's `recv` call returning `None` indicates that all senders are gone and
-are gone and the channel is closed.
+the channel is closed and no longer usable.

 In our case of a task that manages the Redis connection, it knows that it
 can close the Redis connection once the channel is closed, as the connection